 - Rustic French onion soup

 When Does a Medium Dutch Oven Work Best?

 A 6-quart Dutch oven is considered a medium Dutch oven.
 You might call this size your all-purpose Dutch oven because it can fit a variety of scenarios.
 It’s not so big that it feels cumbersome yet not so small as to be limiting.

-This versatile style of Dutch oven can work for a variety of situations and fits perfectly into everday cooking – you know those recipes we make over and over – the ones we can make in out sleep 🙂
+This versatile style of a Dutch oven can work for a variety of situations and fits perfectly into everyday cooking – you know those recipes we make over and over – the ones we can make in our sleep.

 Some of the foods that you can cook in a medium Dutch oven include:

 - Deep frying

 You’d consider this the all-purpose Dutch oven that you’d use more often than a mini-Dutch oven or a large Dutch oven.

 It has enough room, can withstand high temperatures, works for cooking most dishes and you will use it for a long time.
 Hopefully, this highlights what you can do with each size to determine your choice.

 When Does a Large Dutch Oven Work Best?